P&G “embraces the evolution of markets toward eCommerce”. The big guns are boarding the eCommerce media train

 - They believe in marketing channels with high ROI.

-- They embrace new marketing channels and opportunities and they are ready to shift budgets accordingly.
+- They embrace new marketing channels and opportunities and they are ready to shift budgets accordingly and quickly.

 - They are marketing leaders and point the way for others.

-- They are generating a lot of revenues on eCommerce sites and it’s growing rapidly.
+- They are generating a lot of revenue on eCommerce sites and it’s growing rapidly.

-- They have already started working closely with online retailers and running Sponsored Product campaigns in leading marketplaces (Amazon, Walmart etc.).
+- They have already started working closely with online retailers and running Sponsored Product campaigns in leading marketplaces.

-So what will happen in the near future?
+So what will actually happen in the near future?

-It seems very likely that P&G will drive more and more of their advertising budget to eCommerce media and that this will be followed by the other big FMCG manufacturers so in 2-5 years it will become a very substantial medium.
+It seems very likely that P&G is driving and will continue to drive more and more of their advertising budget to eCommerce media and that this will be followed by the other big FMCG manufacturers so in 2-5 years it will become a very substantial medium.

 The in-store battle for online shopper’s attention will be brutal, given that online shoppers usually don’t go further than the first result or category page and that there is limited shelf space in that 1st page.